chronotext is a growing collection of software experiments exploring the relation between text, space and time

 2009

-The iPhone is asking to become the main experiment channel for chronotext this year and the steering committee is likely to accept the request...
+The iPhone seeks to become the main experimental channel for chronotext this year, and the steering committee is likely to answer the request…

-What a relief after years behind a desktop computer screen, stuck inside Java and hardly visited...
-People are going to interact physically with us, touching, tilting, shaking us...
-God!
+What a relief after years at a desktop computer screen, stuck inside Java and hardly visited… People are going to interact physically with us, touching, tilting, shaking us… God!

 iphone experiments, generation 1 | 2009